Why study Pharmacy at Dal?

 Careers and future study

-With a Bachelor of Science in Pharmacy (BScPharm) degree, you’ll have a wide range of career opportunities.
+With a Doctor of Pharmacy (PharmD) degree, you’ll have a wide range of career opportunities.
 The majority of graduates enter community pharmacy practice.
 You might also find working in a hospital pharmacy an interesting challenge, particularly in view of pharmacists’ expanding role within the clinical setting.
 As well, the pharmaceutical industry provides opportunities for pharmacists in the fields of sales and marketing, production, research, and quality control.

 The increased role of federal and provincial governments in public health has provided opportunities for pharmacists in analytical laboratories and in administrative positions as consultants, government inspectors, and health officers.
 Opportunities are also available in universities as teachers and researchers.
 Careers in the pharmacy field include: